Papyrus Oxyrhynchus 92

 Papyrus Oxyrhynchus 92 (P. Oxy.
-92) is an order for payment, written in Greek.
-The manuscript was written on papyrus in the form of a sheet.
+92) is an order for payment, written in Greek.The manuscript was written on papyrus in the form of a sheet.
 It was discovered in Oxyrhynchus.
 The document was written on 15 October 336.
 Currently it is housed in the Houghton Library (SM Inv.
-2213) of the Harvard University in Cambridge.
+2213) of Harvard University in Cambridge.

 Description

 The document was addressed to Ofellius, with an order to pay ten jars of new wine "for the service of the landowner's house," and one jar to Amethystus (?), a veterinary surgeon.
 It was written by Aphtonius, son of Sarapion.
 The measurements of the fragment are 62 by 252 mm.

 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
 The text was published by Grenfell and Hunt in 1898.
 The fragment was examined by Karl Wessely (Stud.
 Pal.
 8 1153, 1908).